alkesh26/blog/content/posts/leetcode-longest-palindromic-substring.md

 };
 ```

-Let's take the below example and check how the above solution works.
+Let's dry-run our algorithm to see how the solution works.

 ```
 s = "babad"